-- visibility; To c • A 10-metre buffer will be installed between dist the solar panels and woodland to the north and east; Guy - A 12-metre buffer between solar infrastructure and Crossden Burn, - To ensure accessibility and minimise disruption, the existing track through the site will be preserved for access to the Guynd, inverters will be strategically placed away from the Guynd, and from this access track to it, to protect amenity value.
+- to the south of the site to minimise potentia - A 10-metre buffer will be installed between the solar panels and woodland to the north and east; - A 12-metre buffer between solar infrastructure and Crossden Burn - in compliance with relevant flood prevention guidelines: - To ensure accessibility and minimise disruption, the existing track through the site will be preserved for access to the Guynd.
+Inverters will be strategically placed away from the Guynd, and from this access track to it, to protect amenity value.

-These updates reflect a commitment to balancing the operational efficiency of the solar farm wit environmental protection and community feedback.
+These updates reflect a commitment to balancing the operational efficiency of the solar farm with environmental protection and community feedback.